 - Following guidelines

-We ask that all parents, guardians, and caregivers review this handbook in its entirety prior to registering for camp this fall.
+We ask that all parents, guardians, and caregivers review this handbook in its entirety prior to registering for camp.
 We are attempting to prevent COVID-19 from entering the camp community in the first place by taking several precautions and limiting the risk to our camp family and beyond.

 We might be a little redundant here, but we just want to make sure you are getting all of the information that you need.
 The CBNW COVID-19 Handbook covers all kinds of information that you are going to want to familiarize yourself and your camper with.